SkidderMC/FDPClient/README.md

 Click [here](docs/WORKSPACE.md) for instructions to setup a workspace for FDPClient.

 ## Contributing
-Click [here] for information about contributing to FDPClient(docs/NOTECONTRIBUTIONS.md).
+Click [here](docs/NOTECONTRIBUTIONS.md) for information about contributing to FDPClient.